-33 See ACMA, Communications Report, 2005-06, 2006-07 and 2007-08.
+43 See ACMA, Communications Report, 2005-06, 2006-07 and 2007-08.

-34 ACMA, Communications Report, 2007-08, p.
+44 ACMA, Communications Report, 2007-08, p.
 171.

-The ACCC has also observed the continued growth in infrastructure investment by MNOs, particularly in upgrading and their expanding 3G networks.
-The ACCC noted in 200835 that 3G networks were reported to cover 99 per cent of Australians and that all 3G networks were either upgraded to, or in the process of being upgraded to, the high speed packet access (HSPA) protocol.
+in 2008 that all 3G networks were either upgraded to, or in the process of being upgraded to, the high speed packet access (HSPA) protocol.45

 The launch of HSPA has stimulated a growth in data usage, both on mobile handsets and on mobile broadband devices connected to computers.
-This trend is reflected in the latest Annual Reports of Telstra, Optus and Hutchison, which indicate that although voice and termination revenues are declining due to increasingly competitive pricing, surging data usage is supporting stable or increasing average revenue per user (ARPU).
+This trend is reflected in the latest financial results of Telstra, Optus and Hutchison, which indicate that although voice and termination revenues are stabilising or declining due to increasingly competitive pricing, surging data usage is supporting stable or increasing average revenue per user (ARPU).
+46

-As consumers progressively migrate from 2G networks to 3G networks, the ACCC anticipates further growth in data services such as MMS and videoconferencing.
+As consumers progressively migrate from 2G networks to 3G networks, the ACCC anticipates further growth in data services including MMS, video calling and internet use over mobile phones.